nath1295/LLMFlex/docs/markdown/llmplus/Models/Cores/exllamav2_core.md

 :   Base class of Core object to store the llm model and tokenizer.

-    Initialising the core instance.
+    Initialise the exl2 model core.

     Args:
-        model_id (str, optional): Model id (from Huggingface) to use.
-Defaults to 'gpt2'.
+        repo_id (str): Huggingface model ID.
+        revision (Optional[str], optional): Branch of the repository.
+If None is given, the main branch will be used.
+Defaults to None.

     ### Ancestors (in MRO)